-- we continue to monitor pay to identify pay differences and take targeted action where appropriate, within Civil Service pay controls
+- continuing to monitor pay to identify pay differences and take targeted action where appropriate, within Civil Service pay controls

-- we are currently reviewing our recruitment process – Acas has anonymised the application process to reduce the potential for bias and making sure that all panel members have undergone recruitment training which includes ensuring diversity and success profiles
+- continuing our approach to anonymise the job application process to reduce the potential for bias and making sure that all panel members have undergone recruitment training which includes ensuring diversity and success profiles

-- Acas aims to have a ‘diverse by default’ approach towards recruitment, for example, by having recruitment panels which are diverse in terms of gender and ethnicity
+- aiming to have a 'diverse by default' approach towards recruitment, for example, by having recruitment panels which are diverse in terms of gender and ethnicity